-These rather luxurious nubuck leather beauties look and feel like great quality – if you want to invest in boots that will last you for years of adventures to come, the Hanwag Banks Lady could well be worth their steeper price tag.
+These rather luxurious nubuck leather beauties look and feel like great quality – if you want to invest in a pair of the best women's hiking boots that will last you for years of adventures to come, the Hanwag Banks Lady could well be worth their steeper price tag.

 Hanwag have been making premium hiking boots for 100 years (and the Banks model for 15) and it shows in thoughtful design and solid construction.
 They recommend their popular Banks boot for flatter walks and hut-to-hut hikes, and we would have to agree – on test we found them waterproof enough to wear in the famously tempestuous British winter, but breathable enough to keep you cool on longer trail days.

 Vibram soles with well-placed lugs make these boots reliable even on wet, uneven trails, and thick, mesh-lined ankle padding keeps your foot in place as you stride along.
 We like that three widths are available – the narrow version of the Banks is ideal if you find most models too roomy.

 • Materials used: choice of Nubuck leather, Suede or Synthetic upper; Gore-Tex lining; Vibram® Endurance Pro outer sole

 • Colours: Asphalt and petrol/Asphalt and autumn leaf/Asphalt and ocean/Mocca and tan/Navy and asphalt